ody999/ody999.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, Weisi is here!
 I am a first-year Ph.D. student from Electrical and Computer Engineering, Northwestern University.
+My advisor is [Prof. Stephen Xia](http://www.stephenxia.com/).

+My research focuses on creating innovative cyber-physical systems that seamlessly integrate sensing with artificial intelligence.
+By harnessing the power of AI, I aim to design systems that interpret real-world environments and provide impactful services to improve everyday life.

+Before joining Northwestern, I earned my Bachelor of Engineering degree from Yingcai Honors College at UESTC in the summer of 2024.

 **Education**
 ======